Is the "Surge" Working? Some New Facts

 The analysis reveals mixed evidence on the Surge's effect on key trends in Iraq.
 The security situation has improved insofar as violent civilian fatalities have declined without any concurrent increase in casualties among coalition and Iraqi troops.
 However, other areas, such as oil production and the number of trained Iraqi Security Forces have shown no improvement or declined.
 Evaluating such conflicting indicators is challenging.

 There is, however, another way to assess the Surge.
 This paper shows how data from world financial markets can be used to shed light on the central question of whether the Surge has increased or diminished the prospect of today's Iraq surviving into the future.
 In particular, I examine the price of Iraqi state bonds, which the Iraqi government is currently servicing, on world financial markets.
-After the Surge, there is a sharp decline in the price of those bonds, relative to alternative bonds.
-The decline signaled a 40% increase in the market's expectation that Iraq will default.
-This finding suggests that to date the Surge is failing to pave the way toward a stable Iraq and may in fact be undermining it.
+After the Surge, there was a sharp decline in the price of those bonds, relative to alternative bonds.
+This decline signals a 40% increase in the market's expectation that Iraq will default.
+This finding suggests that, to date, the Surge is failing to pave the way toward a stable Iraq and may in fact be undermining it.

 Suggested Citation: Suggested Citation